NazWright/React-ATS/README.md

                     1. Recruiters should be able to see the best 10 candidates for a job listing at a time.
                     2. Recruiters should be able to use this system to search and filter submitted job applications
                     3. Applicants can view their job application submissions
-                    4. Applicants can recieve job recommendations based on their searches, skills
+                    4. Applicants can recieve job recommendations based on their searches, skills that match job descriptions within the agency and their location.
 # Description:

           An Applicant tracking system created using test driven development with Node.js and Mocha,